 The EU Strategy on adaptation to climate change (capacity building, resilience and adaptation to climate change with a particular focus on agriculture, fisheries and cohesion policy, strengthening the knowledge and information of decision-makers on climate change towards more effective decision-making)

-The Circular Economy Action Plan (introducing standards on sustainable production/products, improving recycling, increasing resource and energy efficiency in production processes, reducing carbon and environmental footprints in production, promotion of circular economy, empowering the participation of consumers in circular economy, spreading circular economy in industry, digitisation of resource tracking and mapping)
+The Circular Economy Action Plan (introducing standards on sustainable production/products, improving recycling, increasing resource and energy efficiency in production processes, reducing carbon and environmental footprints in production, promotion of circular economy, empowering the participation of consumers in circular economy, spreading circular economy in industry, digitization of resource tracking and mapping)

 European Strategy for Low-Emission Mobility (improving efficiency of transport systems by using digital technologies and transitioning to low-emission modes of transport, development of alternative low-emission energy for transport needs)